meng-xu-cs/mvp-artifact/Readme.md

 MVP is released as 64-bit pre-built static executables compatible with at least Ubuntu 20.04 LTS for artifact evaluation.
 They are expected to be working out-of-the-box, as long as all dependencies (Z3, CVC4, and Boogie) are provided.

-To run MVP for artifact evaluation, we recommand using the bash wrappers `mvp-v1` and `mvp-v2` to invoke the prior release of MVP and the current release of MVP, respectively.
+To run MVP for artifact evaluation, we recommend using the bash wrappers `mvp-v1` and `mvp-v2` to invoke the prior release of MVP and the current release of MVP, respectively.
 The `mvp` file is a symbolic link to `mvp-v2`.
 We highly recommend the users to set an alias of `mvp` by
 ```shell script
 alias mvp=<path-to-where-this-artifact-is-unzipped>/mvp
 ```